 If you want larger pies, you’ll need a large ball jar wrapped in plastic wrap.
+Note: If you want smaller pies, use a small ball jar and you’ll likely get 6 – 8 pies!!!
 You’ll also need a baking sheet lined with parchment paper.

 Ingredients for the meat filling

-- 1lb of ground lamb or “other meat”
+- 1lb of ground lamb or other ground meat

 - 2 cloves of garlic, smashed and chopped